The Pink Tax: Why It Costs More to Be a Woman

 By openly choosing companies with EDGE certification you’re telling other companies that not only is eliminating the pink tax important, but equality in the workplace is also essential to earning your business.

 Purchasing reusable feminine products not only saves you money, but it’s also better for the environment.
-A Diva Cup, a reusable menstrual cup, costs $25 and lasts for a year or more, and there are reusable pads and menstrual underwear that eliminate the need for pads and tampons.
+A Diva Cup, a reusable menstrual cup, costs $25 and lasts for a year or more.
+There are also reusable pads and menstrual underwear that eliminate the need for pads and tampons.

 You can also reuse toys and clothes.
 Get the styles (and colors) you want for far less than retail by shopping secondhand or trading with friends.
 You’ll also be fighting the fast fashion industry and keeping more fibers and plastic out of landfills.